rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo nano /etc/nginx/conf.d
 ```

 When the file is open, look for the line that looks like `root   /usr/share/nginx/html;`.
-Change it to your chosen website root folder, eg. `root   /home/www;`.
-Save and close the file, then test your *Nginx* configuration to make sure you didn’t skip a semi-colon or anything:
+Change it to your chosen website root folder, eg. `root   /usr/share/nginx/html/www;` (or `/home/www` if you're running `nginx` in containers like I do).
+Save and close the file, then test your `nginx` configuration to make sure you didn’t skip a semi-colon or anything:

 ```bash
 nginx -t